sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

     container..
 5. Users can access this auto-restart information via a CLI tool
     1. Users can see current auto-restart status for docker containers.
-    1. Users can change auto-restart status for a specific docker container.
+    2. Users can change auto-restart status for a specific docker container.

-## 2.2 Configuration and Management Requirements
+### 1.1.2 Configuration and Management Requirements
-Configuration of the drop counters can be done via:
+Configuration of the auto-restart feature can be done via:
-* config_db.json
+* init_cfg.json
 * CLI

-## 2.3 Scalability Requirements
+### 1.1.3 Scalability Requirements
-Users must be able to use all debug counters and drop reasons provided by the underlying hardware.

-Interacting with debug counters will not interfere with existing hardware counters (e.g. portstat).
-Likewise, interacting with existing hardware counters will not interfere with debug counter behavior.

-## 2.4 Supported Debug Counters
-* PORT_INGRESS_DROPS: port-level ingress drop counters
-* PORT_EGRESS_DROPS: port-level egress drop counters
-* SWITCH_INGRESS_DROPS: switch-level ingress drop counters
-* SWITCH_EGRESS_DROPS: switch-level egress drop counters

-# 3 Design
+# 2 Design

+## 2.1 Basic Approach
+Monitoring the running status of critical processes and resource usage of docker containers are heavily depended on the monit system tool.
+Since monit already provided the mechanism to check whether a process is running or not, it will be easy to integrate this to monitor the critical processes in SONiC.
+Currently we only used monit to monitor the memory usage of each docker container,

-## 3.1 CLI (and usage example)
+## 2.1 CLI (and usage example)
 The CLI tool will provide the following functionality:
 * See available drop counter capabilities: `show dropcounters capabilities`
 * See drop counter config: `show dropcounters configuration`